 Grapevine wreaths were painted copper to cradle the pumpkins on the urns and metallic raffia ribbon, that I used on shopping bags and had left over from my retail store, was used to top the pumpkins.

 The photos above were taking during an early morning, and the sun was playing just right on the pumpkins and mums.
 I had just planted the perennial mums the day before and I am still going to be adding more containers and corn stalks.
 To see more photos of our New England front entry, click here.

-Before I show you the few steps that remembered to photograph, below are a few old photos of what the pumpkins looked like before I spray painted them metallic.
+Before I show you the few steps that I actually remembered to photograph while spray painting, below are a few old photos of what the pumpkins looked like before I painted them metallic.
 I found all of my pumpkins at a local Christmas Tree Shop, but they can be found at many craft and home stores.